 |Home > Astronomy > William Herschel Telescope > Quality Control > WHT pointing|

-The telescope typically points with an accuracy of 1.5 - 2.5 arcsec rms at Cassegrain and prime focus, and 2.5 - 3.5 arcsec rms at Nasmyth, depending on when the pointing model was last refined.
+The telescope typically points with an accuracy of ~ 1.5 - 2 arcsec rms at Cassegrain and prime focus, and ~ 3 arcsec rms at Nasmyth, depending on when the 21-coefficient pointing model for each focal station was last refined.
+Below are described the tests carried out to update these coefficients on (1) short timescales and (2) longer timescales.

 The figure below shows these four numbers (rms, IA, IE, HC) plotted against date, for the WHT Cassegrain focus: